 In one room a number of reproductions of execution instruments like the guillotine and the electric chair can be seen, while children can admire fairy tale figures like Cinderella and Snow White.

-The last addition was Barack Obama.
+One of the last additions was Barack Obama.

 In 2022, the statue of Putin was vandalized by someone who had removed one of the Russian leader’s eyes.